Housing Benefit and Council Tax Support Privacy Notice

 1 Note that we may process your personal information on more than one lawful basis depending on the specific purpose for which we are using your information

-GDPR Housing Benefit & Council Tax Support including Discretionary Housing Payments (HB) and Exceptional Hardship Fund Payments (CTS) Privacy Notice
+GDPR Housing Benefit and Council Tax Support including Discretionary Housing Payments (HB) and Exceptional Hardship Fund Payments (CTS) Privacy Notice